Vexeone/rawsenmanga_ripper/README.md

 # rawsenmanga_ripper
-Tool for downloading images from rawsenmanga
+Tool for downloading images from rawsenmanga.
-Requires at least 1 brain cell to use
+Requires at least 1 brain cell to use.